Saigō Jūdō

-Saigō Jūdō (西郷 従道) (1 June 1843 – 18 July 1902) was a Japanese politician and admiral in the Meiji period.
+Saigō Jūdō (西郷 従道), also known as Saigō Tsugumichi, was a Japanese politician and admiral in the Meiji period.

 Early life

 Saigō was born in Shimokajiyachō, Kagoshima, the son of the samurai Saigō Kichibe of the Satsuma Domain.
 His siblings included his famous older brother, samurai and nobleman Saigō Takamori.
 Saigō changed his name many times throughout his life.
 Besides the two listed above, he sometimes went by the nickname "Shingō".
 His real name was either "Ryūkō", or "Ryūdō" (隆興).
 It is possible that he went by the name "Ryūsuke".

 Following the Meiji Restoration, Saigō went to a government office to register his name.
 He intended to register orally under his given name (Ryūkō or Ryūdō).
 However, the civil servant misheard his name and he therefore became (従道, Jūdō) under the law.
 He did not particularly mind, so he never bothered to change it back.
 The name "Tsugumichi" arose as an alternate pronunciation for the characters of his name.

 At the recommendation of Arimura Shunsai, he became a tea-serving Buddhist monk for the daimyō of Satsuma, Shimazu Nariakira.
 After he returned to secular life, he became one of a group of devoted followers of Arimura.
 As a Satsuma samurai, he participated in the Anglo-Satsuma War.
 He later joined the movement to overthrow the Tokugawa shogunate.

-He was a commander of the Satsuma army fighting in the Battle of Toba–Fushimi as well as other battles on the imperial side of the Boshin War.
+He commanded Satsuma forces at the Battle of Toba–Fushimi, where he was shot in the neck and severely wounded.
+He recovered under the care of the British physician William Willis, and went on to serve in the fighting further north in the Tōhoku region as the Boshin War continued.